"

 Oak Plant Community Dataset

-Now, let’s calculate a distance matrix using the geographic data associated with our Oak plant community dataset.
+Now, let’s calculate some distance matrices using our Oak plant community dataset.
 Assuming you have already saved the files to your data folder, we begin by loading them:

 Oak <- read.csv("data/Oak_data_47x216.csv", header = TRUE, row.names = 1)